herbstoner0-RonArq/herbstoner0-RonArq.Github.io/README.md

 # Ronie Arquio – Portfolio 11 BYTES
 ### ICT-CSS student | Content creator| Game developer

 Welcome to my portfolio!
-Below are some of the projects I’ve worked on, My GDEVELOP platformer game, I also post a gaming content in Youtube.
+Below are some of the projects I have worked on, My GDEVELOP platformer game, I also post a gaming content in Youtube.

 ---